Back to text menu | Back to clickable plan | Back to topic (baths)

 Rooms D, E and F were heated.
 The walls were decorated with coloured marble.
 Room D has a mosaic of Oceanus and Tritons, room E of Oceanus and Nereids on marine monsters.
 Room F has a curved wall.
 The mosaic floor in this room has largely disappeared since the excavation in the 19th century.
 In the apse a mosaic was found of Neptune, Amphitrite and winged cupids.
 In the remainder of the room was a mosaic of a trumpeter below a lamp or crown, vases on tables, boxing cupids, a victorious cupid holding a palm branch, and two athletes on either side of a prize table.
 On the prize table are a vessel and perhaps two boxing gloves.
 A palm branch is leaning against the table.
 The athlete on the left holds the palm of victory.
 On his head is a crown.
 The other athlete holds a smaller palm branch, perhaps the second prize.

 Frigidarium H has a marble floor and basins on the short sides.
-Group I may have been dressing rooms.
+The rooms of group I may have been dressing rooms.
 Room K was probably connected with an entrance.
 In the west part of the building is corridor L, with an east-west and north-south branch, separated by a late wall (not shown on the plan).
 The north-south branch leads to the sea.
 To the north of the corridor are the remains of the city wall (M-M).
 Room N has a curved back wall with a tripartite window, later blocked.
 On the floor a mosaic was found of Nereids on marine monsters, and perhaps Amphitrite.
 On the vault were Severan paintings with vegetative motifs and mythological figures, on the walls paintings from late antiquity, imitating marble.
 Room Z was an antechamber of N, with a geometric mosaic floor and painted walls.
 On the walls of several rooms are remains of paintings of vegetation on a red background.

 Room O was a service corridor.
 In understairs P paintings on a yellow background were found.
 In hall Q are rows of piers.
 In the two rooms R paintings of red geometric motifs on a white background were found.
 Area T seems to have been the palaestra.
 The cluster of rooms U-V-W consists of rooms used for the water supply, a latrine and two late lime kilns.
 Corridor X, near the sea, is at a lower level.
 Finally we may note service corridor C, and service area Y with furnaces.